+Proprietary fund type operating statements present increases (e.g., revenues) and decreases (e.g., expenses) in net position.
+Proprietary funds utilize the accrual basis of accounting.
+Revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.
 Proprietary funds distinguish operating revenues and expenses from non-operating items.
 Operating revenues and expenses generally result from providing services in connection with proprietary funds' principal ongoing operations.
 The principal operating revenues are charges to tenants for rents.
 Operating expenses for proprietary funds include the costs of services, administrative expenses, and depreciation of capital assets.
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.
 When both restricted and unrestricted resources are available for use, it is the Port's policy to use restricted resources first, then unrestricted resources as they are needed.

-All of the enterprise activities of the Port are accounted for in a single fund.
+The enterprise activities of the Port are accounted for in a single fund.